isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-acrylic-paint-from-concrete/index.md

 Today's question came from Jake, one of our avid painting blog readers.
 The question relates to; how to remove [acrylic](https://pestpolicy.com/how-to-remove-acrylic-paint-from-canvas/) paint from concrete
 .
 Compared to oil-based paint, acrylic paint (being water-based) will be easier to clean.
 - *In summary, use a rag to wipe off the wet paint from concrete.
-Dip your scrub brush in some soapy water and scrub the concrete wall.�*
+Dip your scrub brush in some soapy water and scrub the concrete wall.*
 -
 - *Use more soap solution to clean up a lot of the wet paint and remove it quickly.
-Soak all the wet paint using a sponge and finally rinse the concrete surface using freshwater through a high-pressure hose.�*
+Soak all the wet paint using a sponge and finally rinse the concrete surface using freshwater through a high-pressure hose.*
-*Repeat the process until all the paint is removed.�* Acrylic paints tend to dry quite fast while also becoming water-resistant and sturdy once dried.
+*Repeat the process until all the paint is removed.*
+Acrylic paints tend to dry quite fast while also becoming water-resistant and sturdy once dried.
 Could he acrylic coat be challenging to remove from concrete?